scjurgen/GuitarDreams/README.md

 Make pauses, you don't need to play all the time.
 If you have a real nice phrase then let it stay in the room.
 Let it live and breath, don't kill it with a new phrase.

+#### Give space

+Give space to everyone.
+Enough said.
+It is your turn.

 # Practising habits